MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 * The Home Site is the destination for the home icon in the SharePoint mobile app.

-* It provides an enterprise-wide search scope, making ALL content in your tenant findable.
+* The Home Site  provides an enterprise-wide search scope, making ALL content in your tenant findable.

 Home sites are intended for use as the landing page for your organization.
-On launch, there will be only one Home Site per tenant allowed.
+There is only one Home Site per tenant allowed.

 ### Hub Site

 A Hub Site is a SharePoint site that can have other sites associated to it.
-This allows you to group sites by department, region, or project etc. Features such as News and Highlight Content can be used to produce a roll up view of content like pages and documents from the associated sites on a page on the Hub Site.
+This allows you to group sites by department, region, or project, etc. Features such as News, Events, and Highlighted Content can be used to produce rolled up views of content - like pages and documents from the associated sites - on a page on the Hub Site.

 ## I